kurosakiaduma/weratedogs/README.md

 >* I now convert them using `to_datetime()` with the `yearfirst` parameter set to `True` and for the rest of the timestamps to infer their formats fromt he first successfully converted `timestamp`

 ##### Test
-> I will use Pandas' `is_datetime64_ns_dtype` assertion test to confirm none of the dropped columns are in the dataframe

 ```python